Gridiron Developmental Football League: 2019–present

 As with almost all other sports leagues, the GDFL first postponed and then suspended operations during the COVID-19 pandemic.

-In 2023 the league announced that the Watertown Red & Black - the oldest active football team in the United States - would be joining the league.
+In 2023 the league announced that the Watertown Red & Black – the oldest active football team in the United States – would be joining the league and the Racine Raiders – the second oldest active semi-pro team in the United States and the semi-pro team with the most all-time franchise wins – would be joining the league.